hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 2. **Choose an operational mode:** Decide how Terraform Enterprise should store its data.
 This is affected by your choice of deployment method.
 3. **Credentials:** Ensure you have a Terraform Enterprise license and a TLS certificate for Terraform Enterprise to use.
 4. **Data storage:** Depending on your operational mode, prepare data storage services or a block storage device.
 5. **Linux instance:** Choose a Linux machine image (if clustering) or prepare a running Linux instance (if deploying individually) for Terraform Enterprise.
 This might require additional configuration or software installation, depending on the OS and your operational requirements.

-ML: reword to protect customer from pulling marketplace images with 30gb /
+Also check the Terraform Enterprise [pre-install checklist](https://www.terraform.io/docs/enterprise/before-installing/index.html) for further details.

     For clustered deployments, choosing an image is optional; if an image isn't specified, the module will use a default image provided by the cloud vendor.

 ## Deployment Method Decision

 There are two ways to install Terraform Enterprise:

+- **Individual deployment:** Deploy Terraform Enterprise directly onto prepared Linux instances using an executable installer.
+The installer can be automated (with configuration via a JSON file) or run interactively (with configuration via a web interface).

 - **Clustered deployment:** Deploy Terraform Enterprise as a cluster of three or more instances using a Terraform module.
 Installation is automated, and you configure your deployment via the module's input variables.
 The cluster's secondary instances can scale horizontally to fit your enterprise's workloads.

     ~> **Important:** Terraform Enterprise clustering is in Controlled Availability; the application is fully ready for production use, but due to the variability in deployment environments the installation process requires consultation with a Technical Account Manager.
 Please contact your TAM to request access.

     For more information, see [Cluster Architecture](./cluster-architecture.html).

-- **Individual deployment:** Deploy Terraform Enterprise directly onto prepared Linux instances using an executable installer.
-The installer can be automated (with configuration via a JSON file) or run interactively (with configuration via a web interface).

-ML: clarify this text which suggests pushing customers to clustering unnecessarily
     This method requires more effort to ensure availability and redundancy, and requires you to provision more infrastructure prior to deploying Terraform Enterprise.
 For more information about what's necessary to use this deployment mode effectively, see [Reference Architectures (Individual Deployment)](./reference-architecture/index.html).

 Decide which deployment method you want to use; if you choose individual deployment, also decide whether to use automated installation.
 Once you are ready to install, refer to the installation guide that matches your choice.